cybersamx/go-recipes/redis/counter/README.md

 A full list of Redis drivers for Go is available [here](http://redis.io/clients#go).

-In this recipe, we will implement a global, [atomic](https://en.wikipedia.org/wiki/Atomicity_(database_systems)) counter using Redis using [Radix](https://github.com/mediocregopher/radix).
+In this recipe, we will implement a global, [atomic](https://en.wikipedia.org/wiki/Atomicity_(database_systems)) counter using Redis using the [Radix](https://github.com/mediocregopher/radix) driver.
 Why not just implement a counter locally in the Go program instead.
 Sure, we can do that if it's just 1 client running a single thread.
 But in a concurrent context where we have multiple goroutines or in a distributed system, we need to have a system to support an atomic increment operation.
 Redis provides that support via the `INCR` command.

 ## Setup